Four-wheel drive: Late 1800s

-In 1893, before the establishment of the modern automotive industry in Britain, English engineer Bramah Joseph Diplock patented a four-wheel drive system for a steam-powered traction engine, including four-wheel steering and three differentials, which was subsequently built.
-The development also incorporated Bramah's Pedrail wheel system in what was one of the first four-wheel drive automobiles to display an intentional ability to travel on challenging road surfaces.
-It stemmed from Bramagh's previous idea of developing an engine that would reduce the amount of damage to public roads.
+In 1893, before the establishment of the modern automotive industry, English engineer Bramah Joseph Diplock patented a four-wheel drive system for a steam-powered traction engine, including four-wheel steering and three differentials, which was subsequently built.
+The development also incorporated Diplock's Pedrail wheel system in what was one of the first four-wheel drive automobiles to display an intentional ability to travel on challenging road surfaces.
+It stemmed from Diplock's previous idea of developing a road-going steam engine that would reduce the amount of damage to public roads.